j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

  - queue upgrades
  - perform upgrading process when asked to
- - verify the upgrade process was succesful
+ - verify the upgrade process was successful

 If it fails, it can either throw an error or keep trying again.
 The latter is how this bot works:

  - takes upgrade command
- - attemps to upgrade bot simply by pressing the right upgrade path hotkey
+ - attempts to upgrade bot simply by pressing the right upgrade path hotkey
  - reads the current upgrade name, matches it with actual upgrade name, then
    compares the difference of these strings and outputs a delta parameter.

-    - if delta is over the threshold, upgrade was succesful
+    - if delta is over the threshold, upgrade was successful
     - if delta was below the threshold, run the cycle again until above is true

 This system is effective, but faces one problem: it uses same delta for ALL UPGRADES!
 Some upgrades might match easily, others being more difficult.
-And not only this, if two concecutive upgrade paths are similarly named, like 'sharp shots' and 'razor sharp shots', they could be confused as same.
+And not only this, if two consecutive upgrade paths are similarly named, like 'sharp shots' and 'razor sharp shots', they could be confused as same.
 A single delta value cannot universally work with all previous cases.
 To solve this problem, current system uses <u>individual deltas for each monkey and its upgrade paths</u>.